Find Your Perfect School

 The University of Pennsylvania tops our lists of Best Traditional Schools for Communication Degrees and Best Schools for Online Communications Degrees.
 Few schools offer on-campus and online programs of this high caliber, but the Communications degree from the University of Pennsylvania stands out in terms of reputation, earning potential, and graduation rates, with convenient online delivery.

-As we’ve observed above, the University of Pennsylvania is a private research university and a member of the prestigious Ivy League.
+The University of Pennsylvania is a private research university and a member of the prestigious Ivy League.
 It is widely ranked among the nation’s top ten universities by reliable sources like US News and World Report.
 It has also been classified as a doctoral university of “very high research activity” by the Carnegie Foundation.

 The school has turned out a high number of influential alumni, from billionaires to Supreme Court Justices.
 It’s no surprise, then, that the graduation rate for the University of Pennsylvania is 96%.
 The average graduate can expect to find success in their career; the median income one year after graduation is an impressive $127,000.